-Due to these factors, the DSCR is really only a useful tool for the operating funds (Road Fund, Fire Fund, Sewer Fund and Solid Waste Fund).
+Due to these factors, the DSCR is only a useful tool for the operating funds (Road Fund, Fire Fund, Sewer Fund and Solid Waste Fund).
 Wakulla County has debt service payments in the following funds:

-• Governmental Funds:
+Governmental Funds:

-- O Road Department Fund this special revenue operating fund finances the CAT Financial and Deere Credit, Inc., Motor Graders leases and the DSCR has historically been at an acceptable level.
+- Revenue Stabilization Fund this fund was established as a mechanism to insulate the County from unexpected revenue decreases and to fund capital improvement projects. - O Road Department Fund this special revenue operating fund finances the CAT Financial and Deere Credit, Inc., Motor Graders leases and the DSCR has historically been at an acceptable level.
 In FY16/17 the DSCR was insufficient due to a balloon payment due on the motor graders.
 The County stopped privatizing the road portion of Public Works in FY18/19 and net income has improved.
-The five (5) year plan has a number of capital road equipment purchases scheduled for this fund, some of which may be in the form of capital leases.
-The DSCR for FY21/22 is .31, below the 1.15 goal due to these purchases. - One Cent Sales Tax Road Paving Fund this capital project fund has funded numerous loans for road paving in past years.
-The current model for this fund plans to pave roads on a "pay-as-you-go" basis, there is no current debt in this fund and no borrowings are expected in the five (5) year plan. - One Cent Sales Tax Public Facilities Fund this capital project fund has funded a number of facility improvements over the years.
+The five (5) year plan has several capital road equipment purchases scheduled for this fund which includes the recent lease of 3 motor graders from John Deere Financial with annual payments over the next five (5) years.
+The DSCR for FY22/23 is 1.54, which is above the 1.15 goal. - One Cent Sales Tax Road Paving Fund this capital project fund has funded numerous loans for road paving in past years.
+The current model for this fund plans to pave roads on a "pay-as-you-go" basis, there is no current debt in this fund and no borrowings are expected in the five (5) year plan. - One Cent Sales Tax Public Facilities Fund this capital project fund has funded several facility improvements over the years.
 This fund subsidized the \$30 Court Surcharge Fund in its courthouse loan payment.
-This fund was also used to fund the Fire/EMS Facility on Trice Lane which will mature in FY2027/28.
+This fund was also used to fund the Fire/EMS Facility on Trice Lane which will mature in FY27/28.
 The DSCR ratio, as already mentioned, will vary greatly from year to year and will be negative in years in which large purchases/projects are made.